danialmd81/Summer1404-Project-Team02/etl-server/README.md

 ## 📖 API Documentation

-The API documentation is available via Swagger UI.
+The API documentation is available via Scalar UI.
 Once the application is running, navigate to:

 ```
 http://localhost:8080/scalar